-A written summary of the public's rights to attend meetings and to inspect and copy documents will be kept at and made available to the public at the Board's offices at The Cotswolds Discovery Centre, Northleach.
+A written summary of the public's rights to attend meetings and to inspect and copy documents will be made available on the Board's website.

 10. EXCLUSION OF ACCESS BY THE PUBLIC TO MEETINGS

 10.1 Confidential Information - Requirement to Exclude Public